kishore007k/nestjs-graphql-sequelize-template/README.md

 1. If there was any error in the previous migration you can undo it by `npm run migration prev` or `npm run migrate reset-prev`.
 This will revert only the last migration.

 1. `npm run migrate reset-hard`, this will drops and creates a new table with the same name.

+## GraphQl:

+In this I'm following the **code first** method of nestJs-graphQl.
+So the Schema.gql file will automatically get created.